shiftsystems/shift-mon/README.md

   * Deploy Grafana for viewing this data and send alerts
   * Configure Redis cache for Grafana
 * Optionally Shift-mon can deploy the following
-  * Grafana Oncall for advanced alerting features and send healthchecks to grafana cloud
+  * Grafana Oncall for advanced alerting features and send health checks to Grafana cloud
   * Deploy Uptimekuma for blackbox checks

 ![Network Diagram](/docs/images/shift-mon-diagram.png)